-Also, there is only limited evidence that taking large doses of vitamin E if you have been diagnosed with cancer may help your treatment.
-One study of 108 people taking the chemotherapy therapy drug cisplatin found that taking a vitamin E supplement during and as long as 3 months after treatment reduced nerve damage that can happen when taking cisplatin.
+Also, there is only limited evidence that taking large doses of vitamin E may help with cancer treatment.
+One study of 108 people taking the chemotherapy therapy drug cisplatin found that taking a vitamin E supplement during, and as long as 3 months after, treatment reduced nerve damage that can happen when taking cisplatin.
 However, some doctors worry that large doses of antioxidants from supplements could interfere with chemotherapy medications.
 If you are undergoing chemotherapy, talk to your doctor before taking vitamin E or any supplement.

 This condition involves an allergic type reaction to the UV rays of the sun.
 An 8-day clinical study comparing treatment with vitamins C and E to placebo found that people who took the vitamins became significantly less sensitive to the sun.
 Another clinical study, lasting for 50 days, also showed a protective effect of the vitamin C and E combination.

-Evidence is mixed as to whether vitamin E can help prevent or treat Alzheimer's disease.
-Some researchers believe that antioxidants may help prevent Alzheimer's disease.
-One study in 2010 found that people who had levels of all the forms of vitamin E -- not just d-alpha-tocopherol, the kind usually found in supplements -- were less likely to develop Alzheimer's.
+Evidence is mixed as to whether vitamin E can help prevent or treat Alzheimer disease.
+Some researchers believe that antioxidants may help prevent Alzheimer disease.
+One study found that people who had levels of all the forms of vitamin E, not just d-alpha-tocopherol, the kind usually found in supplements, were less likely to develop Alzheimer's.
 But another study found that people who had early symptoms of Alzheimer's and took vitamin E supplements went on to develop the disease at the same rate as those who took placebo.

-Vitamin E (400 IU) combined with other antioxidants -- including zinc (80 mg), beta-carotene (15mg), and vitamin C (500 mg) -- seems to protect against developing macular degeneration (AMD).
+Vitamin E (400 IU) combined with other antioxidants, including zinc (80 mg), beta-carotene (15mg), and vitamin C (500 mg), seems to protect against developing age-related macular degeneration (AMD).
 AMD is the leading cause of legal blindness in people over 55 in the United States.
 People with advanced AMD seemed to get the biggest benefit.
-Researchers don't know whether this combination of nutrients helps prevent AMD or helps people with less advanced AMD.
+Researchers do not know whether this combination of nutrients helps prevent AMD or helps people with less advanced AMD.

 Vitamins E and C may also help treat uveitis.
 Uveitis is inflammation of the uvea, the middle layer of the eye between the sclera (white outer coat of the eye) and the retina.
 A clinical study of 130 people with uveitis found that those who took these vitamins had clearer vision than those who took placebo.

 A few studies have found that vitamin E may help relieve menstrual pain or dysmenorrhea.
-In one study, taking 500 IU of vitamin E for 2 days before and 3 days after their period started had less pain than those who took placebo.
+In one study, women who took 500 IU of vitamin E for 2 days before and 3 days after their periods started had less pain than those who took placebo.

-A few studies also suggest that vitamin E supplements may help reduce PMS symptoms, including anxiety, craving, and depression.
+A few studies also suggest that vitamin E supplements may help reduce PMS symptoms, including anxiety, food cravings, and depression.

-People with diabetes tend to have low levels of antioxidants, which has led some researchers to theorize that this might explain why they're at increased risk for conditions such as heart disease.
+People with diabetes tend to have low levels of antioxidants, which has led some researchers to believe that this might explain why they are at increased risk for conditions such as heart disease.